-One cleaning duster.
+One pair of protective gloves and one cleaning duster.

 RUNNING IN

 All locomotives are test run before leaving the factory, but will require several hours of running in, when new, to overcome initial tightness and allow valves etc. to 'bed in' completely.
 Also, the loco will waste a proportion of its water and steam until 'run in' due to leaking slide valves, a tendency to prime more, and simply overcoming the initial tightness of the moving parts.